tardate/LittleArduinoProjects/Electronics101/Power/CapacitiveDropper/README.md

 # #472 Capacitive Dropper Power Supply

-Understanding how to design a capacitive dropper, and demonstration with a low-voltage LED driver circuit.
+Understanding how to design a capacitive dropper, demonstrated with a low-voltage LED driver circuit.

 ![Build](./assets/CapacitiveDropper_build.jpg?raw=true)